isomerpages/govtech-corp/media/technews/_posts/2020-10-29-post-This is why you need a VPN.md

 <p>While working from home has compelled businesses to accelerate their digital
 transformations, bad actors have also seen this as a “great opportunity” to target home networks that typically aren’t as secure as corporate ones.</p>
-<p>According to this&nbsp;<a href="https://www.todayonline.com/commentary/guard-against-common-cyber-attacks-while-working-home" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">commentary</a>&nbsp;by
+<p>According to commentary&nbsp;by a cybersecurity specialist, more than
-a cyber security specialist, more than 2,000 malicious domain names containing pandemic-related words like “Covid” were registered in the first three months of 2020.
-In March, a&nbsp;<a href="https://www.facebook.com/leehsienloong/photos/a.344710778924968/3154441464618538/?type=3" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">phishing scam</a>&nbsp;sent emails purportedly from Prime Minister Lee Hsien Loong to lure unsuspecting individuals to respond.</p>
+2,000 malicious domain names containing pandemic-related words like “Covid” were registered in the first three months of 2020.
+In March, a&nbsp;phishing scam&nbsp;sent emails purportedly from Prime Minister Lee Hsien Loong to lure unsuspecting individuals to respond.</p>
 <p>And while accessing company information through the internet, your communication
 – which travels to and from your computer – could be intercepted somewhere along the round trip by hackers who want to see what you’re up to.</p>